ff14-advanced-market-search/AzerothAuctionAssassin/README.md

 # How to run the alerts

+Once you setup your data and add some pets, items or BOE by ilvl and stats then just save your inputs and hit start!

 <img width="1639" alt="Screenshot 2024-01-26 at 12 57 32 PM" src="https://github.com/ff14-advanced-market-search/AzerothAuctionAssassin/assets/17516896/6e115afe-db3f-4f9f-8bed-e90fd4a6b934">

 You will need the following to run AAA: